-Program C-3.42.2 Intersection Design: Intersections shall be designed at the tightest tur Formatted: Font color: Green radii to accommodate the design vehicle, to slow turning vehicles as they cross the pedestrian realm.
-The "control vehicle" - larger vehicles such as delivery trucks and fire engines that only occasionally use the street - may cross the center line to make turns.
+Program C-3.2.2 Intersection Design: Intersections shall be designed at the tightest turn radii to Formatted: Font color: Green accommodate the design vehicle, to slow turning vehicles as they cross the pedestrian realm Formatted: Indent: Left: 0" The "control vehicle" larger vehicles such as school bus, delivery trucks and fire engines the only occasionally use the street - may cross the center line to make turns.

+Policy C-2

-Policy C-2C-3.5 Program C-3.2.3: Continue to prohibit the establishment of private roads.
+Formatted: Indent: Left: 0" -5-Program C-3.4.22-3: Private Roads.
+Continue to prohibit the establishment of private Formatted: Font color: Green

-Program C-3.42.4: Adopt standards for alleyways which address parking restrictions, shared access, lighting, and maintenance.
+Program C-3.42.34: Adopt standards for alleyways which address parking restrictions shared access, lighting, and maintenance.